What are business expenses?

 Keep track of all your invoices, receipts and papers and store them safely, as HMRC are able to request proof of expenses up to six years after they’re claimed.
 If you’re unable to provide this, you could be asked to pay the money back.
 Organisation is the key.

-At Intouch our monthly service includes VAT returns, management and year end accounts as well as 24/7 access to our portal for keeping track of your expenses.
-You get a direct line to your own dedicated Personal Accountant too, which saves time and makes life easier when it comes to sorting out your expenses.
+At Intouch, our monthly Limited Company accounting services include VAT returns, management and year-end company accounts as well as 24/7 access to our online accounting portal for keeping track of your business expenses.
+You get a direct line to your own dedicated Limited Company contractor accountant too, which saves time and makes life easier when it comes to sorting out your expenses.
+Contact us on 01202 901873 for more information.